Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Experiments

-\paragraph*{2) Diffusion models} We adopt standard U-net-style denoisers in the diffusion models for sampling $\sv_1$, $\sv'\coloneq ^{\top}$ and $\sv_4$, as suggested in \cite{song2021}.
+\deletedparagraph{2) Diffusion models} The diffusion-model training settings used in this experiment are as follows.
+We adopt standard U-net-style denoisers in the diffusion models for sampling $\sv_1$, $\sv'\coloneq ^{\top}$ and $\sv_4$, as suggested in \cite{song2021}.
 We set the noise schedule $g(t)$ in the diffusion model (cf. Assumption~\ref{assump:diff}) as $g(t)\coloneq \alpha^t$ ($t\in[0,T]$) with $\alpha=15$ and $T=1$.
 We employ the same denoising score-matching loss as \cite{song2021}, and adopt an exponentially decaying learning rate initialized at $8\times 10^{-5}$.
 The number of training samples is 100 K for training the denoiser of $\sv'$, and 60 K for other denoisers.
 Each denoiser is trained for $500$ epochs.
 The reverse diffusion process \eqref{eq:reverse-SDE-sk} for generating samples is computed numerically using a first-order SDE integrator \cite{song2021}.

-\paragraph*{3) Results} For evaluation, we generate 200 synthetic observations $\yv$ in \eqref{eq:image-decomposition} using data from the test dataset of Fashion-MNIST, MNIST and EMNIST.
+\paragraph*{3) Main results} For evaluation, we generate 200 synthetic observations $\yv$ in \eqref{eq:image-decomposition} using data from the test dataset of Fashion-MNIST, MNIST and EMNIST.
 For each algorithm, we quantify its reconstruction accuracy by the relative squared error (RSE)

 where $\hat{\sv}_k$ is the estimate of $\sv_k$ given by the algorithm, and expectation is taken over all 200 problem instances.
 The RSE of all methods are reported in Table~\ref{tab:relative_error}.
 Fig.~\ref{fig:mnist_mean} shows the estimates given by all algorithms in a representative problem instance.
 Table~\ref{tab:relative_error} together with Fig.~\ref{fig:mnist_mean} indicate that DiG (w/ c) achieves the most accurate estimation for all component signals, and that exploiting the correlation between $\sv_2$ and $\sv_3$ with a joint diffusion model (or say, joint denoiser) leads to a noticeable performance improvement.